 Next, to Japan, New York City has some of the best sushi in the world.
 When we lived in New York, we made it a regular ritual to explore sushi institutions in New York.
 These fine dining restaurants serve up a signature style of sushi called Omakase.
 It is a chef-selected meal in which the head sushi chefs curates the best of what’s available in the markets every day and serves you piece by piece.

 The experience is intimate and relaxing as you dive into the beautiful intricacies of a dish that can be composed of two ingredients.
 The fish served in the sushi restaurants is curated from all over the world, and utilizes the New Fulton Fish Market, which is the second largest fish market in the world.
+If there is one negative to this experience it’s the price, sushi is not cheap.

 - $$$$ – Sushi Yasuda & Sushi Nakazawa